unisb-bioinf/Conformal-Drug-Sensitivity-Prediction/README.md

 cd Example_Data/
 python3 ../CP_Pipeline/cp-main.py example_Json_config.json
 ```
 Note that the path to the output folder should be edited in the file `Example_Data/example_JSON_config.json`.
-The output files